Saleh Sokhandan: Artworks

 In 2014, he designed the logo of TEDxTehran at Vahdat Hall.

 In 2018, Roya Park, the first Optical illusion in Iran, was established under the observation of Sokhandan and designed by him and native experts and designers of an artistic engineering team.
-Some traditional Iranian signs in departments of this structure, like the magic carpet, Arash, Simurgh, and Asiatic cheetah, lead to an exciting feeling of being native-born for visitors.
+Some traditional Iranian signs in departments of this structure, like the magic carpet, Arash, Simurgh, and Asiatic cheetah, can lead to a feeling of being native-born for visitors.

 In 2019, Saleh Sokhandan designed and implemented The Reverse House in Chitgar Park.
 The Reverse House was the first upside-down museum in Iran.
 However, there were three reverse gravity rooms beforehand in Roya Park.